PLEASE ROTATE ME

 August 29, 2019

 Interested in indoor positioning?
-Here’s a primer on RSSI, AoA, and AoD to get you started with Zigbee- and Bluetooth Low Energy-enabled devices.
+Here’s a primer on RSSI, AoA, and AoD to get you started with Zigbee- and Bluetooth® Low Energy technology-enabled devices.

 Imagine looking for a specific item in a vast warehouse.
 Or imagine that you’re lost inside that warehouse and need to find your way to a specific exit.
 With the right devices, both scenarios have a solution.
 Positioning technology is making it easier than ever to pinpoint locations and navigate through indoor spaces.